johnny1a679/EasyEG/README.md

 ![Clamp Assembly Bottom](docs/manual/clamp_bottom_assembly.png)

 The main clamps (bigger top and bottom plate without rounded corners) take an electrode and will connect the side rails with the center rails.
-They are build in the same way as the normal Clamps but take additional four pieces on the sides to later hold the side rails.
+They are built in the same way as the normal Clamps but take additional four pieces on the sides to later hold the side rails.

 ![Main Clamp Assembly](docs/manual/main_clamp_assembly.png)